llauderesv/ckad-exam-prep/README.md

 # CKAD Exam preparation

 My practice journey for the preparation of my certification exam in Kubernetes [CKAD](https://trainingportal.linuxfoundation.org/learn/course/certified-kubernetes-application-developer-ckad/exam/exam?page=1).
-Below is a list links that I study and learn that helped me passed the exam.
+Below is a list of resources that I used that helped me passed the exam.

 ![ckad image](./screenshots/ckad.png)